 Elizabeth pulled her hand away and crossed her arms.
 “And how do you propose to do that?
 We don’t have any of your magic here.”

 “But we got sausage casings.”
 Dean grinned.

 “Sausage casings.
-I got the idea last week, when you were making those sausages.
-So I sort of tried it out, and it worked.”
+I got the idea last week when you were making those sausages.
+So, I tried it out, and it worked.”
 Dean held up his handiwork.
 “See?
 I wasn’t sure when I’d talk to you about it, but the way things are working out… You know, we’ve got privacy and you wouldn’t have to sleep in the kitchen anymore.”

 Elizabeth sat down on her bed.
 “I don’t know what to say.
 Dean, I want to please you, and if you truly believe I will not quicken, I guess I can believe you.”

 “You bet you can believe me.”
 Dean flopped down next to her.
 “We’re too young to have kids.
 I’m not going to take that chance.”

 “What chance do you take?
 All you have to do is leave, and you leave to another time where no one can find you.”